 I have gone fast, slow, fast/slow, paused, stopped when I must, and it seems as if time is as fluid as the flow, regardless of the current, and just now the radio announcer has told me what is coming next.
 It is this:

 As soon as I hear the title I am also looking down at the mail for the next address and there nestled in among all of the perfectly sorted mail is a piece of God-only-knows-how-it-got-there mail.
 It is not for the next address.
-I immediately notice because I have the next adress already in my mind since I am growing both fond and familiar with my route, Shade, and this mail is not going to any house on this route.
+I immediately notice because I have the next address already in my mind since I am growing both fond and familiar with my route, Shade, and this mail is not going to any house on this route.
 It is not even in either zip-code from my station.
 It is not even from this time.
 It is just for me, I know, as a gift from the most creative, bizarre, funny, joyful, and kind-oh-so-kind creator, and it perfectly exemplifies and personifies my days of beauty.
 I have stopped now, just to stare at it and what it written on it, and I have pulled it out of the tray and placed it in my hat where I had placed some fresh rosemary earlier.
 It is all too perfect, and I have stopped.

 Oh my God, is all that I can say . . . before laughing with joy as “Days of Beauty” washes over me and through me, and I move on to the next box.

-I cannot tell you much more about the piece of mail except what follows.
+I cannot tell you more about the piece of mail except what follows.
 Perhaps face-to-face sometime I could tell you, but I cannot write much because I’d be breaking federal law, like FERPA or HIPAA for U.S. mail.
 I can only tell you this much:

 - I have never before seen a piece of mail in any of my trays that was this mis-sorted.
-It was not in my zones, as I said, and that never happens.
+It was not in my zones, as I said, and that very rarely happens.
 Sure, I get mail for other routes occasionally, but they are rare and they are always from my own post office.
 It is a practical impossibilty and especially so in this case.

 - The information on the piece of mail was quite visible because it was an announcment of sorts on card stock about something that is not from this time.
 It was from the past, the present, and the future.
 Believe me, I’d like to write more, but I only break the law of probability, not federal law.
 It contained printed words that literally cover all the facets of the flow of what we call time.

 - It was so specific and perfectly timed that it is actually true that God only knows how and when it got there, but it shouted to me about the beauty that comes to me from that same God.
-Again and again this beauty speaks in myriad ways, and never with words, but now here is a word on a piece of mail that I cannot write about.
-About which I cannot write:)
+Again and again this beauty speaks in myriad ways, and never with words, but now here is a word on a piece of mail that I cannot write about (about which I cannot write:).

 Oh, well, frustrating maybe, like I said, but you have stuck with me this far it seems, so to make it worth your while here are some other miracles, intentionally mis-sorted.
 BTW, things like this happen so often that I cannot keep track of them all, and they are out of sequence and mis-sorted to a degree that no longer matters at all.
 It only matters that I remember.
 The rosemary helps with that.